xyzsam/tcmalloc-cloud-workloads/README.md

 toolchain locations and other default options.
 All installable packages come with such a script.
 You will need to edit each script to change the toolchain locations to match your target system, or simply remove all those options if your toolchains are located in the default directories (e.g. `/usr/bin`).

+**NOTE**: Before running `do_configure.sh`, we also recommend you run `autoreconf -i` from the top level directory of the source package to generate the `configure` script for your system and autotools installation.

-Execute the `do_configure.sh` script, then run `make` and `make install` from within the build directory to build and install the package.
+Then, execute the `do_configure.sh` script, then run `make` and `make install` from within the build directory to build and install the package.

 Other than the toolchain installation directories, do not remove any of the other CFLAGS/CXXFLAGS specified, like flags about the ABI, sized deletes, etc.